 Butter and flour an 8-inch square baking pan or line with parchment paper.

-Pour the batter into the pan, sprinkle on the remaining sprinkles, and bake in the oven for 40 to 45 minutes or until a toothpick comes out clean.
+Pour batter into pan, sprinkle with remaining sprinkles, and bake in oven for 40 to 45 minutes or until a toothpick comes out clean.

 Cool and cut into 9 or 12 slices.

-While the bars are cooling, add the chocolate chips to a small, microwavable bowl and melt for 30 to 60 seconds.
+While bars are cooling, add chocolate chips to a small, microwavable bowl and melt for 30 to 60 seconds.